epiphyt/block-control/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/block-control)

 == Changelog ==

+= 1.3.0 =
+* We added the possibility to patterns to hide them by any post type available.
+* We extended the list of ignored post types with font families and font faces.

 = 1.2.0 =
 * We added the option to disable blocks for screen readers.
 That means that the block is still visible, but will be ignored by screen readers entirely.